 1998.1 Signed a content partner contract with IBM Japan

 While conducting sales calls to expand the network of terminals, Tomita became aware that IBM Japan was working on a similar service.
 In a bold move, he determined to approach IBM about a partnership rather than attempt to compete with them directly.
-However, as a condition IBM stipulated that DIP bear the cost of system development – a heavy burden indeed for a fledgling enterprise with limited capital.
+However, as a condition IBM stipulated that dip bear the cost of system development – a heavy burden indeed for a fledgling enterprise with limited capital.
 While the system was still under development, Tomita and a few employees began to pound the pavement promoting the planned service with such dedication that they literally wore holes in their shoes.
-The effort paid off and DIP was able to secure some contracts with up-front payment.
-Upon completion of the system, they noticed that catalogs for information on dispatch work were among the most requested.
-Focusing on meeting this demand, a temporary job information service, which would prove to be the precursor to Hatarako.net was launched.
+The effort paid off and dip was able to secure some contracts with up-front payment.
+Upon completing the system, the company focused on the large number of requests for information on dispatch work and launched the first online "staffing job information service" in the job advertising industry, the predecessor to "Hatarako.net".

 1999.2 Received award from IBM Japan for the best content of the year

 1999.8 Approved for SME startup subsidies from the Japan Small and Medium Enterprise Corporation (now known as the Organization for Small and Medium Enterprises and Regional Innovation Japan)